-Low-flow, or ischemic priapism occurs when blood becomes stuck in the erection chamber.
-A broken artery that prevents proper circulation of blood in the penis causes high-flow, or nonischemic priapism.
+- High flow priapism: This type is caused by a broken artery that prevents proper blood circulation in the penis, causing high flow or nonischemic priapism.
 This could be due to an injury.

-An erection that lasts longer than four hours is a medical emergency.
+An erection that lasts longer than 4 hours is a medical emergency.
 The oxygen-deprived blood in your penis can damage tissue in the penis.
-Untreated priapism can result in damage or destruction of penile tissue and permanent erectile dysfunction.
+Untreated priapism can result in damage or destruction of the penile tissue and permanent erectile dysfunction.

-The symptoms of this condition vary depending on whether you experience low-flow or high-flow priapism.
-If you have low-flow priapism, you may experience:
+The symptoms of this condition vary depending on whether you experience low flow or high flow priapism.

-- erections lasting for more than four hours
+- erections lasting for more than 4 hours

 - rigid penile shaft with a soft tip